VCityTeam/UD-SV/Doc/WorkingWithLyonOpenData/Readme.md

 ### Undocummented additional data (?)
 Some information, provided in the form a generic attribute (`<gen:stringAttribute ... >`, `<gen:intAttribute ...>`,
 `<gen:doubleAttribute ...>`) i.e. extending the CityGML model, is not always documented.
-For example [this CityGML file](MultipleEnveloppeExample_1-LYON_1ER_BATI_2015.gml) (extracted from [LYON_1ER_2015.zip](https://download.data.grandlyon.com/files/grandlyon/localisation/bati3d/LYON_1ER_2015.zip)) presents the following tags: "BUILDINGID", "MILLESIME", "ZMIN", "ADRESSE", "NOMCOMMUNE", "NOMOFFICIE", "CODE_INSEE","CODE_DGI", "SURFTOIT, "ADMINISTRA", "CULTE", "DEPLACEMEN", "ENSEIGNEME", "SANTE", "SPORT","URGENCE", "NBMAIS", "NIVMAIS", "MAISDATMIN", "NBAPP", "NIVAPP", "APPDATMIN", "APPDATMAX", "NBCOMIN", "NIVCOMIN", "COMIDATMIN", "COMIDATMAX", "NBDEP", "NIVDEP", "DEPDATMIN", "DEPDATMAX", "ZMINTOIT", "ZMAXTOIT" and "ZMOYTOIT".
+For example [this CityGML file](MultipleEnveloppeExample_1-LYON_1ER_BATI_2015.gml) (extracted from [LYON_1ER_2015.zip](https://download.data.grandlyon.com/files/grandlyon/localisation/bati3d/LYON_1ER_2015.zip)) presents the following tags:
+"BUILDINGID", "MILLESIME", "ZMIN", "ADRESSE", "NOMCOMMUNE", "NOMOFFICIE", "CODE_INSEE","CODE_DGI", "SURFTOIT, "ADMINISTRA", "CULTE", "DEPLACEMEN", "ENSEIGNEME", "SANTE", "SPORT","URGENCE", "NBMAIS", "NIVMAIS", "MAISDATMIN", "NBAPP", "NIVAPP", "APPDATMIN", "APPDATMAX", "NBCOMIN", "NIVCOMIN", "COMIDATMIN", "COMIDATMAX", "NBDEP", "NIVDEP", "DEPDATMIN", "DEPDATMAX", "ZMINTOIT", "ZMAXTOIT" and "ZMOYTOIT".
 Additionnaly quite a few of those attributes have no associated value (or have a dummy one).

+The drawback of such generic attributes is that is cannot be used (because we don't know the semantics) and yet it makes the CityGML files bigger (and some of them are already too heavy to be edited).

 ### Some geometrical imprecision ?
 (1)
 The geometry of the following building (refer to [this CityGML file](MultipleEnveloppeExample_2_pathologic/MultipleEnveloppeExample_2_pathologic-LYON_1ER_BATI_2015.gml) as extracted from